BOSAJIE/Portfolio/README.md

 Test documentation

-*Can create test cases and checklists and know how and in which situations to use them effectively *able to prepare comprehensive bug reports and provide detailed session reports
+* Can create test cases and checklists and know how and in which situations to use them effectively
+* Able to prepare comprehensive bug reports and provide detailed session reports

 SQL databases